-Writing a party invitation is an art really.
+Writing a party invitation is an art.
 There are important details that should not be skipped when preparing an invite.
-Most party planners and coordinators will agree that once you get the hang of it writing an invite is actually easier than expected.
-It just takes some practice and tips from the pros to be in the know how.
+Most party planners and coordinators will agree that once you get the hang of it writing an invite is easier than expected.
+It just takes some practice and tips from the pros to be in the know-how.

-Follow the instructions below for a easy to follow how to on writing party invitations.
+Follow the instructions below for an easy-to-follow how-to on writing party invitations.

 - The first thing you should put on your invitation are the names of the party hosts or sponsoring organization.
 It's decidedly confusing to receive an invite without knowing the source of the gathering.
 If you are sending an email invite guests might not even open without the name of the host in the subject line.

-- Clearly write the date of your party, including date and day of the week.
+- Write the date of your party, including the date and day of the week.

 - Your invitation also needs to tell your guests what time to arrive and approximate or definite length of your party if there will be a specific end time.

-- You'll want to ask your guests to RSVP to your event, in order to let you know if they will be attending.
+- You'll want to ask your guests to RSVP to your event, to let you know if they will be attending.
 Give them a date by which you'll need a response.
-Also include with your invitation information telling them how to RSVP.
+Also, include with your invitation information telling them how to RSVP.
 This might be a phone number, email address, or response card.

-- If there will be a question regarding how guests should dress for you party, be sure to let them know.
+- If there will be a question regarding how guests should dress for your party, then you must be sure to let them know.
 Is it a black tie party?
 Should they come in dressy business attire?
 Are bathing suits the only garments necessary?

 - Provide a rain date if you're planning a party outdoors and don't have an indoor backup plan in case of bad weather.